UCSF-CBI/c4/docs/get-started/hello-world-job.md

 4. looking at the results, e.g. output data files and text logs.

-The C4 cluster uses [SLURM] as its scheduler.
-[SLURM] provides command  [sbatch] to submit a script ("job") and command `squeue --user=your_c4-username` to check the status of your jobs.
-SLURM also provides a way to run a job interactively called `srun`.
+The C4 cluster uses [Slurm] as its scheduler.
+[Slurm] provides command  [sbatch] to submit a script ("job") and command `squeue --user=your_c4-username` to check the status of your jobs.
+Slurm also provides a way to run a job interactively called `srun`.

 <div class="alert alert-info" role="alert" style="margin-top: 3ex">